Birth Doula

 Why have doula?

-• Reduces the need for labor stimulating drugs
+• Reduces the need for labor stimulating drugs.

-• Reduces the request for pain medication and epidurals
+• Reduces the request for pain medication and epidurals.

-• Shortens labor with fewer complications
+• Shortens labor with fewer complications.

-• Reduces the need for cesarean births
+• Reduces the need for cesarean births.

-• Increases the occurrence of a satisfying birth experience
+• Increases the occurrence of a satisfying birth experience.

-• Reduces risk of postpartum anxiety and depression
+• Reduces risk of postpartum anxiety and depression.

-• Increases odds of more successful breastfeeding and milk
+• Increases odds of more successful breastfeeding and milk.

-Does a doula get a long with and OB and nurses?
+Does a doula get along with and OB and nurses?

 • YES!
 Our doulas take the mindset of supporting your relationship with your care provider.
 However, this does not include getting in between you and your care providers, making decisions for you, giving medical advice, advocating for you, etc.